Cognitive behavioral therapy (CBT) is a type of psychotherapy. This form of therapy modifies thought patterns to help change moods and behaviors.

-Cognitive-Behavioral Therapy (CBT) is a type of psychotherapy that modifies thought patterns in order to change moods and behaviors.
-Therapy is based on the idea that negative actions or feelings—such as those associated with depression—are the result of current distorted beliefs or thoughts, not unconscious forces from the past.
+It’s based on the idea that negative actions or feelings are the results of current distorted beliefs or thoughts, not unconscious forces from the past.

 - all-or-nothing thinking: viewing the world in absolute, black-and-white terms